arnavgautam/TreeHacks2015/HOLs/HOL-WebServiceAndIdentity/HOL.md

 <a name="GettingStartedTask1"></a>
 #### Task 1 - Generating the Required Certificates ####

 During this task, you will create an X.509 certificate used by the service you will implement in the Exercises of this lab.
 Your service will need a certificate in order to be able to publish endpoints on a SSL channel; the same certificate will be used for handling token encryption and decryption.
-Windows Azure expects to find X.509 certificates for cloud solutions in specific stores, hence it will be necessary to register your service certificate accordingly.
+Microsoft Azure expects to find X.509 certificates for cloud solutions in specific stores, hence it will be necessary to register your service certificate accordingly.

 Note that in a real application you would probably obtain a certificate from a trusted certificate authority, and that the subject name would follow whatever DNS name you want to ultimately assign to your service.
 For the sake of simplicity, in this lab we will provide you with scripts for generating self-signed certificates which are not suitable for production use.